 FineCut and Other Consumables for Narrow Kerf and Clean Edges

 FineCut consumables are your go-to when you need a narrow kerf, low heat input, and crisp edges on thin steel.
-You’ll leverage tighter arc constriction, a reduced nozzle orifice, and tailored swirl rings to shrink the heat-affected zone and limit distortion—key FineCut advantages for sheet work.
+Tighter arc constriction, a reduced nozzle orifice, and tailored swirl rings shrink the heat-affected zone and limit distortion, which is the key advantage of FineCut for sheet work.

-Match the cartridge/nozzle/electrode set to the material gauge; select amperage appropriate to thickness to hold kerf width and edge squareness.
+Match the cartridge, nozzle, and electrode set to the material gauge.
+Select amperage appropriate to thickness to hold kerf width and edge squareness.
 Validate with a straight-line test coupon, inspecting dross type (top vs. bottom) and edge bevel.

 Match consumables to gauge, set amperage for kerf and squareness, then verify with straight-line dross and bevel checks.

-Drive quality by optimizing travel speed—faster feeds with FineCut typically polish the edge and shed dross.
-Run dry, clean air, correct standoff, and a stable torch height to keep the arc column centered.
+Drive quality by optimizing travel speed.
+Faster feeds with FineCut typically polish the edge and shed dross.
+Run dry, clean air at correct standoff with a stable torch height to keep the arc column centered.

 Log parts life and results for repeatability.